-(at around 54 mins) According to Joss Whedon, the "That man is playing Galaga!", line was ad-libbed by Robert Downey Jr., and worked so well, that Whedon decided to dub in an image of Galaga on "that man's" console, as the scene's punchline.
+(At around fifty-four minutes) According to writer and director Joss Whedon, the "That man is playing Galaga!" line was ad-libbed by Robert Downey, Jr., and worked so well that Whedon decided to add in an image of Galaga on "that man's" console as the scene's punchline.

 Chris Hemsworth had to increase and expand his food intake in order to maintain the physique he built up for Thor (2011), consisting of chicken breasts, fish, steak, and eggs every day (Hemsworth said he had to consume "his body weight in grams of protein.").

-According to Director Joss Whedon, the original cut of the movie was over three hours long.
+According to writer and director Joss Whedon, the original cut of the movie was over three hours long.
 About thirty minutes of the excised footage are included on the Blu-ray, most of which revolves around Steve Rogers (Captain America) struggling to adjust to the modern world.
 Chris Evans announced later that these deleted scenes would be used for Captain America: The Winter Soldier (2014).

 Samuel L. Jackson's role as Nick Fury in this film makes him the second actor (after Hugh Jackman, who has appeared in all of the X-Men movies) to play the same comic book character in five different movies.